Sang-cyber/SIEM-Splunk-Project/README.md

 #### **Monitoring Performance**:
 - Check index health and data ingestion rates via **Settings** → **Monitoring Console**.
 - Ensure that alerts are being triggered only for genuine threats by tuning search queries and thresholds.

----

-### **Conclusion**

-This project will help you build a comprehensive SIEM solution using Splunk, from log collection and analysis to creating alerts and visual dashboards.
-Once you are familiar with the basics, you can further expand this project by integrating advanced features like machine learning, anomaly detection, and custom threat detection logic.

-Good luck with your Splunk SIEM project!
-Let me know if you need help with any specific part.